-- 1. Ensure that all of the hard drive carriers have been removed from the bays in the front of the node (see 6-4 Installing and Removing Hard Drives). - 1.
-Power down the system and remove the power cord from the rear of the power supply as described in Section 6-3.
+- 1. Ensure that all of the hard drive carriers have been removed from the bays in the front of the node (see 6-4 Installing and Removing Hard Drives). - Power down the system and remove the power cord from the rear of the power supply as described in Section 6-3.
 Remove the node from the chassis as described in Section 6-4 and place the node on a flat, stable surface. - 2.
 Remove the node cover (see 6-6 Removing the Node Cover) from the node. - 3.
-Remove the HDD cage from the front of the node. - 4.
-Place the backplane to the rear of the hard disk drive (HDD) cage. - 5.
-Secure the backplane using the six screws to rear of the HDD cage. - 6.
-Replace the HDD cage back into the front of the node. - 7.
-Reconnect all cables and return the hard drive trays to their bays in the front of the motherboard node.
+Place the backplane to the rear of the hard disk drive (HDD) cage. - 4.
+Secure the backplane using the eight screws to rear of the HDD cage. - Reconnect all cables and return the hard drive trays to their bays in the front of the motherboard node.